guigrpa/storyboard/ROADMAP.md

     + [ ] Publish 2.0.0-rc1
     + [ ] Migrate client and clientWithUpload.coffee
     + [ ] React App: embeddable SB components (without requiring extension)
-    + [ ] Try to get all WS Server unit tests back to work
     + Working with out-of-order logs:
         * [ ] When revealing a hidden story (error/warning): include a separator line in the log to indicate that those records are FROM THE PAST
         * [ ] Console listener: make it configurable not to write anything to `stderr`, using `stdout` instead (to avoid out-of-order logs)